ScriptRaccoon/accessible-form-comparison/README.md

 -   accessible indicators for required fields
 -   rem units instead of pixel units
 -   handle email and password error individually and link them to the respective fields via aria-describedby
+-   clear action text on the login button
+-   bring the login button close to the input fields

 All this makes the form suitable for keyboard navigation and screenreaders.